 At Jianzhi Pipe Fittings, we pride ourselves on providing high-quality pipe fittings and comprehensive solutions for all your piping needs.
 As a leading manufacturer and supplier of cast iron pipe fittings and malleable iron threaded fittings, our expertise in the industry allows us to offer valuable insights into the selection and application of various pipe threads.
 This ensures that our customers receive the best possible products and services from Jianzhi Fittings.
 Whether you’re dealing with low-pressure systems or critical high-pressure applications, understanding pipe threads will help you make informed decisions and achieve optimal performance in your projects.

-What’s the Function of NPS, NPT & NPTF?
+What’s the Function of NPSF, NPS, NPT & NPTF?

-Straight threads, known as NPS (National Pipe Straight), are utilized in mechanical and low-pressure applications where sealing is done via gaskets or O-rings rather than the threads.
+Straight threads, known as NPS (National Pipe Straight), or nps threads, are utilized in mechanical and low-pressure applications where sealing is done via gaskets or O-rings rather than the threads.
 This makes NPS appropriate for pipe systems with flanged connections.

 NPT, or National Pipe Tapered, has tapered threads that increase or decrease in diameter along the length of the thread.
 This taper provides for a tighter seal as the threads tighten, making NPT excellent for high-pressure pipe systems and applications requiring a leak-proof seal, which is frequently reinforced with thread sealants such as PTFE tape.